Wild-Places: A Large-Scale Dataset for Lidar Place Recognition in Unstructured Natural Environments: Experimental Evaluation

 Natural environments not only contain highly irregular and unstructured features but more importantly change gradually over time, properties which are intuitively challenging for place recognition.
 In our benchmarking we examine this hypothesis by testing multiple state-of-the-art approaches on our dataset, examining performance for intra-sequence and both short and long-term place recognition.

 For intra-sequence revisits we demonstrate that compared to performance on urban datasets, the state-of-the-art approaches still have significant room for improvement on our dataset.
 We also note that one of the most challenging aspects of intra-sequence evaluation in urban environments \--- reverse revisits \--- are significantly more difficult in dense forest environments.
 This is seen in the large drop in performance on sequence V-03, which contains a large number of reverse revisits.
-We hypothesise this is because in addition to the challenge posed by a changing view point, in dense forests a larger portion of the environment has non-overlapping regions of occlusion during reverse revisits.
+We hypothesise this is because in addition to the challenge posed by a changing viewpoint, in dense forests a larger portion of the environment has non-overlapping regions of occlusion during reverse revisits.

-For inter-sequence evaluation we reveal that our dataset poses a significant challenge to state-of-the-art approaches, especially on the Karawatha environment where even the strongest performing approach only achieved a top-1 Recall performance in the low $60$s.
-This challenge is especially prevalent for long-term inter-sequence evaluation, as top-1 recall plummets as the time gap between the query and dataset sequences increases.
+For inter-sequence evaluation we reveal that our dataset poses a significant challenge to state-of-the-art approaches, especially on the Karawatha environment where even the strongest performing approach only achieved a top-1 Recall performance in the mid $70$\%.
+This challenge is especially prevalent for long-term inter-sequence evaluation, as top-1 recall is severely impacted when there is a significant time gap between the query and dataset sequences.
 We attribute this to the gradual changes in the environment over time, reducing the similarity between corresponding submaps as time progresses.